afnom/missing-semester/_2025/shell-advanced.md

 # GNU Parallel

-GNU `parallel` is an very useful, customisable tool that uses threads to split multiple commands into threads to speeding up script execution, while preserving the initial command order. `parallel` can be used as a quick and intuitive replacement for `for` loops and `xargs`.
+GNU `parallel` is a very useful, customisable tool that uses threads to split multiple commands into threads to speed up script execution, while preserving the initial command order. `parallel` can be used as a quick and intuitive replacement for `for` loops and `xargs`.

 The typical syntax for a `parallel` command looks like `parallel [COMMAND] ::: [INPUT LIST]`, for example, `parallel echo ::: {1..100}`.
-To repeat a command a certain number of times without passing the number as an argument, the flag `-N0` can be used after `parallel` to pass 0 arguments into the command, letting the command to run the same every time.
+To repeat a command a certain number of times without passing the number as an argument, the flag `-N0` can be used after `parallel` to pass 0 arguments into the command, letting the command run the same every time.

 As well as using `{1..100}` to expand a list of numbers up to 100, any other list of arguments can be used to iterate over.
 For example, `parallel ls -la ::: *.txt` lists file metadata for all `.txt` files in the current directory. `parallel` also allows data to be piped into the command, such as `cat /etc/passwd | cut -d ':' -f 1 | parallel id` listing the ID info for all users.
 Another way of using `parallel` is with the syntax `parallel [COMMAND] :::: [FILE]`, for example with the command `parallel which > paths.txt :::: commands.txt`, which reads all command names in `command.txt` and saves their full paths to `paths.txt`.

-One way of stepping up your `parallel` using is by utilising replacement strings.
+One way of stepping up your `parallel` usage is by utilising replacement strings.
 These function as ways to modify arguments given to the command.
 A couple examples are:

 - `{}`   - The argument
 - `{#}`  - The index of the argument (starting from 1)